 Negotiation is a skill that celebrity managers who arrange performances, appearances, or roles for their clients should be able to use.
 They should be assertive and convincing.

 Celebrity managers may supervise several events and activities at once.
 They must have excellent time management abilities, be well organized, and be able to multitask.
+Tools like Jetpack Workflow, a popular task management software, can be extremely helpful with that.

 Celebrity managers should like interacting with all kinds of people because they do so frequently while working with clients, publicists, employers, and other business people.
 They should be personable and at ease in a variety of social settings.